dompuiu/noteharbor/README.md

 -> { success: true, currentOperation: "idle" }
 ```

-The archive contains `banknotes.db` plus `images/`.
+`collectionIds` is optional; omit it to export every collection.
+The archive contains `banknotes.db` (with its `collections` rows) plus `images/`.
 Importing an archive replaces the current data directory.

 ### Scraping